 Frequently asked questions about Azure Cost Management and Billing

 Cloudyn will be deprecated by the end of 2020.
 Existing Cloudyn features are being integrated directly into the Azure portal.
 With the exception of customers in the Cloud Solution Provider program (CSP), Cloudyn won’t be onboarding new customers.
 Cloudyn Support will remain available until it is fully deprecated.
 For more information visit, Choose between Azure Cost Management and Cloudyn.

 No, Azure Cost Management is on by default for Microsoft Enterprise Agreement and Pay-As-You-Go customers.

-No, but the process of replicating Cloudyn dashboards in Azure Cost Management is very similar.
+No, but the process of replicating Cloudyn dashboards in Azure Cost Management and Billing is very similar.
 You’ll be able to take advantage of the integration with other Azure services and features, including Azure Policy, management groups, and action groups.

 Azure Cost Management and Billing should be ready for Cloud Solution Providers in the second half of 2019.